jconorgrogan/Informational-Constructivism/README.md

 **Result 2: Sequential Ordering & Memory are Statistical Consequences of Viability within an FSP.**
 *   Within an FSP, ongoing state transitions (P3) over extended sequences inevitably lead to **Label Reuse** (Pigeonhole Principle), where effective state labels are repeated.
 *   For a process to remain Viable (V), the ambiguity arising from such reused state labels must be managed to prevent unbounded growth in the error or cost component (`E`) of its average Ledger Cost `L`.
 This makes necessary the statistical emergence of internal mechanisms that differentiate instances of reused labels, often by their surrounding contextual ledger state.
 Such differentiation forms the basis for an **ordered memory trace** and a sequential history.
-    *   The tendency towards local `L`-minimization is a statistical consequence of the global Viability Condition; paths that frequently incur large increases in `L` are unsustainable and thus non-viable over time.
+    *   The apparent tendency towards local `L`-minimization is best understood statistically: among the vast set of possible processing histories, only those whose local operational choices, whatever their internal implementation, consistently sample from distributions that keep the long-run average `L` below `L_max` will survive indefinitely.
+Describing this survivor-ensemble in aggregate often resembles an explicit minimization of `L = K + λE`.
+Paths that frequently incur large increases in `L` are unsustainable and thus non-viable over time.

 **Result 3: Effective Irreversibility & Structure Emerge from Viability and Efficient Encoding.**
 *   **Intrinsic Irreversibility of K-Efficient Encoding:** K-efficient (descriptively simple) representations are statistically favored by processes maintaining Viability, as high `K` contributes to high `L`.
 Such encodings, as detailed in "[The Core Logic for Emergent Time-Like Order](link-to-TimeAndOrder.md)," often involve abstraction or compression which is not uniquely invertible from an information-theoretic standpoint.
 This means the exact precursor state cannot always be uniquely determined from the K-efficient representation alone.
 *   **Statistical Selection by Viability:** Processes whose operational trajectories predominantly include costly, perfectly reversible operations (which typically require high representational fidelity, thus high `K`, and are also less common transformations) are less likely to remain viable under finite resource constraints compared to those that predominantly utilize more K-efficient, effectively irreversible operations.
+This selection favors pathways that, in aggregate, appear to optimize for cost-efficiency.
 *   **Consequence: Emergence of Structure:** This leads to the emergence of rules, complexity, and structural optimization as processes adapt to manage the consequences of effective irreversibility and potential **saturation** (when incoming information or processing demands exceed the current FSP's representational capacity) while remaining viable.
-The pressure to maintain a bounded average `L` (and thus manage `K`) statistically guides viable processes along pathways of intrinsic K-efficiency.
+The pressure to maintain a bounded average `L` (and thus manage `K`) statistically guides viable processes along pathways of intrinsic K-efficiency and apparent cost optimization.

 ---